-The Industrial Deep Decarbonization Initiative
+The Industrial Deep Decarbonisation Initiative

 Photo credit: Justin Merriman / EE Image Database